Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ```

 ### CUDA events
 When combining explicit synchronization points with `perf_counter`, we don't just time kernel execution.
 We also include some overhead associated with kernel launch.
-In addition, using synchronization points may skew results by slowing the overall system.
+Furthermore, using synchronization points may not be desirable when profiling a performance-critical workload due to slowdowns incurred.

 [CUDA Events](https://pytorch.org/docs/stable/generated/torch.cuda.Event.html#:~:text=CUDA%20events%20are%20synchronization%20markers,or%20exported%20to%20another%20process.) are a neat way to avoid unnecessary synchronization points and hide kernel launch overhead.
 Here's an example: